rddaps/animated-waffle/README.md

 ## Usage

-Start server by running `node index.js` and access editor in browser at your localhost port or utilize the [live deployment](https://hidden-journey-91433-fe59d630e34e.herokuapp.com/)
+Start server by running `npm run start` from the root and `node index.js` from the server.
+Proceed to access editor in browser at your localhost port or utilize the [live deployment](https://hidden-journey-91433-fe59d630e34e.herokuapp.com/)

 ## Credits